 Fossil Shops.
 On the way back from Merzouga, fossil shops dot the road.
 I love fossils because they remind me of my childhood encyclopedia days but the shops also kind of destroyed them for me.
 Somehow my dumb self used to think the fossils I see in books are super rare and are discovered only in a handful.
 Here, they are literally quarried in mountainous quantity!
 Like after this, I can see another trilobite fossil and I’d be like, that’s just a Moroccan bargain.
 But yeah, the quantity they sell is immense and surprising together with minerals and precious stones.

+So that’s kind of the summary of the trip if I were to try to capture it in less than 3000 words but I can never justify it even with all the superlatives I know.
 Not too shabby, right?
 Even though traveling through Morocco can be a cultural shock, the landscapes in the countryside do compensate for that.
 It’s Mars in the movies with some vegetation… and camels.
 Really cute (smelly but cute) camels.